FREQUENTLY ASKED QUESTIONS - Admissions

-Although we can only consider grades from a recognized university or degree program, we encourage you to submit transcripts for any certificates or diplomas or even extra courses you have taken as it may enhance your application.
-You may include this information in the academic history section of the application.
+Yes.
+Full academic disclosure is required.
+Although we can only consider grades from a recognized university or degree program, you are to submit transcripts from a Community College for any certificates or diplomas.
+This information is to be provided in the academic history section of the application.

 Eligibility is determined on the basis of your last completed academic year (equivalent to 10 half-year courses) at the time of application.
 A minimum B (73%) standing in the final academic year is required, however a competitive applicant will have a strong B+ (79%) or higher final year GPA.
 These calculations are not restricted to course work in your major.
 For more information click here .

 Social sciences would include, but not limited to; anthropology, child/youth/family studies, criminology, economics, environmental studies, global studies, history, political science, psychology, social justice and peace, sociology, thanatology, women’s studies, etc. We will also accept your university’s definition of a social science.
 There are many new programs and courses that would fall under the category of social science even though it may not be listed.

 It is a priority of the Faculty of Social Work to encourage applicants who are committed to equity and social justice issues and who may also reflect the diversity of our community.
 We believe that this will enrich the educational climate of the entire program of graduate studies in social work.
 To this end, we are asking applicants to provide information pertaining to personal identity and professional experience with diverse populations.
 There are two distinct ways this information is used.
 For details, visit Valuing Diversity at Laurier.